 (B) Notify the owner and operator in writing of its determination.

-(ii) For sites where Ecology determines action is appropriate under the federal cleanup law, the federal solid waste disposal act (42 U.S.C.
-6901 et seq.), the state hazardous waste management act (chapter 70A.300 RCW), the state solid waste management act (chapter 70A.205 RCW), or the state pollution liability protection act (chapter 70A.330 RCW), Ecology will also:
+(ii) For sites where ecology determines action is appropriate under the federal cleanup law, the federal Solid Waste Disposal Act (42 U.S.C.
+6901 et seq.), the state Hazardous Waste Management Act (chapter 70A.300 RCW), the state Solid Waste Management Act (chapter 70A.205 RCW), or the state Pollution Liability Protection Act (chapter 70A.330 RCW), ecology will also:

 (A) Perform a site hazard assessment and ranking in accordance with WAC 173-340-320;

-(B) List the site on Ecology’s contaminated sites list in accordance with WAC 173-340-330(2);
+(B) List the site on ecology’s contaminated sites list in accordance with WAC 173-340-330(2);

-(C) Make any initial investigation report publicly available on Ecology’s website; and
+(C) Make any initial investigation report publicly available on ecology’s website; and

-(D) Notify the public of Ecology’s determination in the Contaminated Site Register under WAC 173-340-600(7).
-The notice must include instructions on how to sign up for electronic alerts about the site under WAC 173-340-600(6).
+(D) Notify the public of ecology’s determination in the Contaminated Site Register under WAC 173-340-600(7).
+The notice must include instructions on how to sign up for the site-specific electronic alerts provided by ecology under WAC 173-340-600(6).

 (7) Reservation of rights.
-Nothing in this section precludes Ecology from taking or requiring appropriate remedial action at any time.
+Nothing in this section precludes ecology from taking or requiring appropriate remedial action at any time.

 WAC 173-340-320 Site hazard assessment and ranking.

 (1) Purpose.
-The site hazard assessment and ranking process provides a method for Ecology to assess and rank threats to human health and the environment posed by a site based on information readily available at the time of assessment.
+The site hazard assessment and ranking process provides a method for ecology to assess and rank threats to human health and the environment posed by a site based on information readily available at the time of assessment.
 The site hazard assessment and ranking process satisfies the requirements of RCW 70A.305.030(2)(b), and is not a substitute for a remedial investigation.
 Ecology uses site hazard assessments and rankings to:

 (a) Support decisions to add or remove sites from the contaminated sites list under WAC 173-340-330 or the no further action sites list under WAC 173-340-335;